 TripletsBy now you have probably gotten the general idea: symmetry is not the ideal.
 In the case of triplets: first two fast, third note slower.
 Like the cuts, do not try to make them musical; make them rattle or stutter.
 Kevin Burke describes these triplets a shake of the bow followed by a longer note, closer to a group of two sixteenth notes followed by an eighth note.

-IRISH RHYTHMIC MODES for the Irish FiddlerSince most of instrumental Irish music is dance music, understanding the dance rhythms is key.
-(The airs, adaptations of the vocal music termed sean nůs, are not dance music and have no distinct rhythm; all the components of the song are adapted to serve the feeling behind the music.)
+Rhythmic Modes for the Irish FiddlerSince most of instrumental Irish music is dance music, understanding the dance rhythms is key.
+(The airs are a notable exception: they are not dance music and have no distinct rhythm; all the components of the song are adapted to serve the feeling behind the music.)

 Improvisation can be both melodic and rhythmic, and kinetic bowing is an important part of improvisation.
 It can be as simple as starting one phrase down bow and the next up bow.
 Accenting into the end of a bow stroke will give an off-beat, driving pulse.
 This accent pattern can also be used for slurs connecting two notes, especially when the second note is on the first beat of a measure.